 Badger, Otter, Water Vole, Pine Marten, Wildcat, Red Squirrel, and Mountain Hare.

-Additionally we hold a substantial stock of camera traps which help deliver rigorous data to support monitoring activities as well as presence/likely absence surveys.
-An example…, and activity monitoring for instance Badger sett monitoring and Scottish wildcats.
+We hold a substantial stock of camera traps which help deliver rigorous data to support monitoring activities as well as presence/likely absence surveys, and activity monitoring for instance Badger sett monitoring and Scottish wildcats.
 See our Camera trapping for more information.

 Reptiles & Amphibians